 However, owners of qualified investment projects (as defined under GML section 957(s)) that have been approved by the Commissioner of Economic Development, will be allowed an additional business tax benefit period of ten years for purposes of the QEZE tax reduction credit.
-For these owners, the business tax benefit period is extended to include an additional ten tax years starting with the business enterprise's benefit period commencement date occurs (but only for those years in which the employment test is met).
+For these owners, the business tax benefit period is extended to include an additional ten tax years starting with the tax year in which the business enterprise's benefit period commencement date occurs (but only for those years in which the employment test is met).